-- You will be walking safely and independently with crutches or other walking aid, but this may depend on how mobile you were before your surgery. - You will be able to get in and out of bed, on and off the chair and toilet by yourself with or without an aid. - If necessary, you will be able to get up and down stairs safely. - Your wound will not be oozing. - The correct medication will be available for you to take home including painkillers, and you will understand how and when to take them.
+- You should be able to bend your knee sufficiently to manage everyday activities at home. - You will be walking safely and independently with crutches or other walking aid, but this may depend on how mobile you were before your surgery. - You will be able to get in and out of bed, on and off the chair and toilet by yourself with or without an aid. - If necessary, you will be able to get up and down stairs safely. - Your wound will not be oozing. - The correct medication will be available for you to take home including painkillers, and you will understand how and when to take them.